Breaking the Scale Barrier: One-Shot Knowledge Transfer via Frequency Transform: Training Details

 \textbf{Datasets.} For vision tasks, all source models, whether used for direct extraction or refinement, are pre-trained on ImageNet-1K.
 This dataset is also used for our vision scaling experiments.
 We assess cross-dataset transferability on a diverse suite of seven downstream classification datasets.
 Furthermore, we evaluate generalization to other vision domains, using six datasets for object detection and four for image segmentation.
 For language tasks, we conduct training on standard large-scale corpora: the English Wikipedia corpus is used for BERT~\citep{devlin-etal-2019-bert} and RoBERTa~\citep{liu2019roberta}, while the concatenation of English Wikipedia and the Toronto Book Corpus is used for GPT-2~\citep{liu2019roberta}.
 The downstream performance of our initialized language models is subsequently evaluated on the GLUE benchmark~\citep{wang2018glue}.

 \textbf{Architectural Details.} Our evaluation spans a wide range of architectures in both vision and language domains.
 For vision models, we utilize publicly available DeiT-Ti/S/B models pre-trained on ImageNet-1K as the source for direct extraction.
 For our refinement, we train three compact 8-layer auxiliary models (with 3, 6, or 12 heads) from scratch for 150 epochs on ImageNet-1K.
 We also explore a more efficient refinement variant by briefly fine-tuning the pre-trained DeiT models.
 To assess scalability, we initialize DeiT variants by varying their depth (4–12 layers) and width (6–24 heads; 384–1536 dimensions).
-For generalization experiments, we initialize ResNet-50/152 from a ResNet-101 source, and also use ViT-S/B and ResNet-50 as backbones for downstream object detection and semantic segmentation tasks, respectively.
+For generalization experiments, we initialize ResNet-50/152 from a ResNet-101 source.
 For language models, we demonstrate cross-scale transfer by initializing a 6-layer, 384-dimension model (e.g., BERT-S) using learngenes extracted from its corresponding 12-layer, 768-dimension Base counterpart (BERT-B).
 This procedure is applied across three foundational architectures: BERT, RoBERTa, and GPT-2.
 For more experimental details, including visual and language models and datasets, please refer to the below appendix.